 Cerebral Palsy injuries suffered at birth likely settlement of over £15million18 May 2021 | Jodi Newton

-Client who suffered cerebral palsy injuries at birth awarded over £375,000 as an interim payment in claim against NHS Trust with a likely settlement value of £15-20 million.
+A client who suffered cerebral palsy injuries at birth was awarded over £375,000 as an interim payment in a claim against NHS Trust with a likely settlement value of £15-20 million.

-Olivia (not her real name, for obvious reasons this has been changed) was born with serious neurological injuries as a result of delays in her delivery caused by the midwives and the obstetrician’s failure to correctly interpret the CTG, monitoring her heartbeat.
+Olivia (not her real name) was born with serious neurological injuries as a result of delays in her delivery caused by the midwives and the obstetrician’s failure to correctly interpret the CTG, monitoring her heartbeat.

 Olivia’s parents consulted solicitors who were directed to Jodi Newton by a barrister who was a friend of the family and knew of Jodi’s reputation in handling birth negligence cases.
 Jodi went to the parents’ home to meet with them and Olivia, in order to explain how she could help.
 Olivia’s parents signed a form authorising Jodi to act for them in pursuing a case against the NHS Trust initially on a legal aid basis and later on a conditional fee (“no win no fee”) agreement.
 The parents could not work, were living in a Housing Association property in an upstairs flat which would never meet Olivia’s needs.
 It was clear from the outset that they would need significant financial support to give Olivia the best chance in conquering the challenge of her disabilities.
 Jodi explained to them that in the event that we could achieve an admission of fault from the Defendant, known as an admission of liability, we would seek an early interim payment to meet Olivia’s needs, in particular a suitable home with access to a garden, room for all the special equipment she would need, and to enable her to properly engage in therapy.
 We would also appoint a specialist in rehabilitation to manage her complex needs.